netlify/netlify-identity-widget/README.md

 **High level popup**: If you want a popup window approach also with a nice UI out of the box, and don't mind the popup flow, check https://github.com/netlify/netlify-auth-providers

+You can also see an example of wrapping netlify-identity-widget in a React Hook here: https://github.com/sw-yx/netlify-fauna-todo/blob/master/src/hooks/useNetlifyIdentity.js

 ## FAQ

 * Typescript Typings are maintained by @nkprince007 ([see PR](https://github.com/DefinitelyTyped/DefinitelyTyped/pull/30689)): `npm install @types/netlify-identity-widget` and then `import * as NetlifyIdentityWidget from "netlify-identity-widget"` (or `import NetlifyIdentityWidget from "netlify-identity-widget"` if you have `--allowSyntheticDefaultImports` on)